 While we are reading articles on the benefits of drinking eight glasses a water a day – maybe mixing it up with some lemon water which is trending right now, women in African and Asian countries are walking up to six kilometres to collect water they will then carry home.

 Australia is one of the driest continents on earth yet per capita, we consume the most water.

-We have been having a lot of rain lately so it’s easy to forget a few years ago when our main dam was running dangerously low and there were fears it would not be able to cater for the population of Sydney and surrounds.
+It’s easy to forget a few years ago when our main dam was running dangerously low and there were fears it would not be able to cater for the population of Sydney and surrounds.